babetCode/325R/content/week1.md

 Lee, C.-H., Nam, K., & Back, J. (2016).
 Biomechanical analysis of snowboard riding motions.
 International Journal of Bio-Science and Bio-Technology, 8(6), 243–252. https://doi.org/10.14257/ijbsbt.2016.8.6.23

 **How I think this article represents biomechanics being applied:**
+Biomechanics is the study of mechanics as it relates to living organisms.
+Mechanics is the study of movements and the forces that caused them.
+Since this research paper studied the forces produced during snowboarding and their resultant movements, this is an application of biomechanics to the field of snowboarding.

 {{< /md >}}
 </div>